Job queue (battery/queue)

 NewSchedulerWithLogger lets you supply a custom *slog.Logger.

-Scheduler fires in-process, not via a distributed lock.
-On multiple
+The in-memory Scheduler still fires without a distributed lock.
+Use

 Handler registration